 The characteristics of motivation include considering long-term success, enjoying challenges, and exhibiting highly-productivity and effectiveness in work-related situations.

 The element of empathy can be seen as the most important aspect of emotional intelligence.
-Recognizing others’ feelings, whether obvious or not, listening to others, avoiding judgement, and demonstrating honesty are ways people show this trait.
+Recognizing others’ feelings, whether obvious or not, listening to others, avoiding judgment, and demonstrating honesty are ways people show this trait.

-The characteristics of great social skills include being a team-player, serving as a great communicator, and having the ability to make and maintain friendships.
+The characteristics of great social skills include being a team player, serving as a great communicator, and having the ability to make and maintain friendships.